aMoss5150/Ellie-The-Etsy-Clone/frontend/readmeHub.md

 ## Overview

-Ellie is the start of an ongoing app and tool inspired by Etsy and a love for custom car culture and my own car build.
-The goal: create an easy way to get pricing for your (only Mustang GT sS550 at the moment) build with parts and labor estimates all in one place.
+Ellie is the start of an ongoing app and tool inspired by Etsy and a love for custom car culture and what could have been helpful while making decisions in my own build.
+The goal: create an easy way to get pricing for your (only Mustang GT S550 at the moment) build with parts and labor estimates all in one place.

 ![](assets/sXc1.jpg)